 J.D.’s rise from such harrowing circumstances to the incredible things he achieved later in his life is truly remarkable.
 The idea of writing a memoir wasn’t originally J.D.’s.
 Amy Chua, the bestselling author of the 2011 memoir ‘Battle Hymn of the Tiger Mother,’ who was one of his professors at Yale, suggested it to him.
 The book was an instant success after it came out and sold even more copies after the 2016 U.S. Election.
 For many, it serves as a guidebook that explains why millions of white working-class Americans voted for Donald Trump.

-Many of the disturbing incidents shown in the film did actually happen to J.D. and his family.
+Many of the disturbing incidents shown in the film actually happened to J.D. and his family.
 His grandmother did try to set her husband on fire after he came home drunk one night.
-The product of such a turbulent upbringing, Bev ended up being even a worse parent to J.D. and Lindsay.
+The product of such a turbulent upbringing, Bev ended up being an even worse parent to J.D. and Lindsay.
 Their father deserted the family when the children were quite young, and Bev was incapable of taking care of them.

 He then went to Yale, where he enrolled for a law degree after graduating from Ohio State.
 J.D.’s experience in Yale prepared him for the upper tier of society.
-J.D. of today is a culmination of all these parts of his life.
-He married his college sweetheart Usha (Freida Pinto in the film), and they have two sons together.
+Today, J.D. is at the culmination of all these parts of his life.
+He married his college sweetheart, Usha (Freida Pinto in the film), and they have two sons together.
 Lindsay and Kevin have three children of their own.
 Mamaw passed away at some point after J.D. enlisted.

 Read More: Where Was Hillbilly Elegy Filmed?